pwnCmndr/LinuxNotes/README.md

 ![image](https://user-images.githubusercontent.com/80972502/111946942-7c81aa00-8b02-11eb-88f2-21f2377bd8eb.png)

 `SIGQUIT 3`  This is known as the core dump.
-It terminates the process and saves the process information in memory,                    and then it saves this information in the current working directory to a file named core.
+It terminates the process and saves the process information in memory,and then it saves this information in the current working directory to a file named core.

 ![image](https://user-images.githubusercontent.com/80972502/111946993-8efbe380-8b02-11eb-9a00-f60ff5c8e64b.png)

 `SIGTERM 15` This is the Termination (TERM) signal.
 It is the kill command’s default kill signal.

 ![image](https://user-images.githubusercontent.com/80972502/111947021-a8049480-8b02-11eb-8b5c-0f71becd65a3.png)

 `SIGKILL 9` This is the absolute kill signal.
 It forces the process to stop by sending the process’s resources to a special device, /dev/null.

 ![image](https://user-images.githubusercontent.com/80972502/111947059-b5218380-8b02-11eb-9515-09b51e379946.png)

 `killall` command

 ![image](https://user-images.githubusercontent.com/80972502/111947082-c074af00-8b02-11eb-97ff-f47380e7e55a.png)